tmoor008/CS14-SPRING15/lab07/README.md

 What else might you like to be able to measure to compare the two data structures?
+- You may want to measure the time difference in iterating through the two differrent types.
 - You may want to test the runtime of the erase operation to see which one is more efficient.
 - You may also want to test the runtime of the swap operation to see